Graham Norton skewers Prince William and Lady Hussey in one fell swoop

 “I couldn’t be more thrilled and fascinated if I were Prince William looking at a basketball,” Norton said in front of the photo, which showed William looking perplexed at the ball.

 “Has he never seen one before?”
-He asked incredulously.
-“It’s like his godmother talking to a Black person.”
+Norton asked the audience, then quipped: “It’s like his godmother talking to a Black person.”

 Norton was mocking the recent scandal involving Lady Susan Hussey, a former lady-in-waiting to the late Queen Elizabeth II and William’s godmother.